reqT/reqT/README.md

 2. Run inside Kojo

-    Kojo is an easy to use scripting environment for Scala with a nice syntax-highligting script editor.
+    Kojo is an easy-to-use scripting environment for Scala with a nice syntax-highligting script editor.
     * Install Kojo from http://www.kogics.net/kojo-download
     * Put the `reqT.jar` file in the `<home>/.kojo/lite/libk` directory
     * Put the `reqTinit.kojo` file in the `<home>/.kojo/lite/initk` directory